tipi-build/docs/0400-environments.md

 > ...
 > ```

-**Optionally** the `image` reference in `.pkr.js` environment description can be replaced with a *hard reference* (e.g. the docker image name with a repository digest referencing one exact immutable image) to pin the image.
+**Optionally** the `image` reference in `.pkr.js` environment description can be replaced with a *hard reference* (e.g. the docker image name with a repository manifest digest referencing one exact immutable image) to pin the image.
 In this case the environment description does not need to contain a Dockerfile.

 #### Detection of image validity